PrathameshKeskar/Chatbot/README.md

 nltk
 fuzzywuzzy
 python-Levenshtein
-Run the Chatbot
+3. Run the Chatbot
-To start using the chatbot, simply run the chatbot.py script:

-sh
+After installing the dependencies, you can start the chatbot by running:

+bash
 Copy
 Edit
 python chatbot.py
-Once the script is running, you will be prompted to enter a query.
+Once the script is running, you will be able to enter a query and get a response from the chatbot.

-Example Usage
-sh
-Copy
-Edit
-Enter a query: How do I set up a new source in Segment?
-Bot: 📌 **Setting up Sources**
-To set up a new source in Segment, follow these steps...
-Future Enhancements
+##Future Enhancements
-Add More Platforms: Expand the chatbot to support more platforms and their documentation.
+Add More Platforms: Extend the chatbot to support additional platforms and their documentation.
-Improve Fuzzy Matching: Refine the fuzzy matching logic to improve accuracy and handle different query variations.
+Improve Matching Algorithm: Enhance fuzzy string matching for more accurate results.
-Persistent Storage: Implement persistent storage to save user queries and responses for future reference.
+Persistent Storage: Save and log user queries and responses for further analysis.
-Web Interface: Build a simple web-based UI using Flask or a similar framework for easier interaction.
+Web Interface: Create a frontend UI using Flask or React for better user interaction.
-User Authentication: Add user authentication to personalize responses or store preferences.
+User Authentication: Implement authentication for personalized responses or saved queries.